hansalemaos/TerminalColorPrinter/README.md

 # TerminalColorPrinter
-Terminal Color Printer with dot notation for Python (works with any IDE) - no requirements Just download cprinter.py and put it in your project folder!
+Terminal Color Printer with dot notation for Python (works with any IDE) - no requirements
+<br>Just download cprinter.py and put it in your project folder!

 Everything is self explaining:
 <img src="screenshot0.png"/>